Frequently asked questions.

 How long are sessions?

-The initial intake will be 60 minutes and the regular therapy sessions are 50 minutes.
+The initial intake will be 60 minutes and the regular therapy sessions are 50 minutes for individuals; 90 minutes intake for couples and regular follow ups are 75-90 minutes.

 Do you accept insurance?